 Savannah’s weather is very temperamental, especially during the summer, and the weather changes frequently during a day.
 Depending on our schedule that day, we can also reschedule the time with you if rain is only predicted for a short period of time and it works with the rest of your plans.

-If there is no way we can have your wedding outside safely, we also have an indoor venue, the Savannah Cozy Chapel, and we will do everything we can to have a great time with the space.
 If you have chosen the Intimate Destination Wedding package and are having a reception style celebration after your ceremony, you may also be able to use that location as backup.

 The most important thing is to keep an open mind and commit to having fun, no matter what the circumstances.
 We have some clear umbrellas to have some fun with for the rest of your photos.
 One of the unexpected benefits of rainy day photos can be dreamy lighting.